 A Pigouvian tax is a government cost on any activity that creates socially harmful externalities.
 An externality is an activity that creates a negative effect on others in a society but not necessarily the person who does that activity.

 Pollution is an externality, for example.
-The driver of a non-compliant vehicle doesn't necessarily suffer immediately from the exhaust it releases as they drive down the road, but everyone behind them may suffer.
-Their exhaust may also increase pollution for everyone in the community.
+Drivers of non-compliant vehicles don't suffer immediately from their exhaust, but everyone behind them does.
+Their exhaust also increases pollution for everyone in the community.

-The government imposes a Pigouvian tax on non-compliant vehicles to make the driver take on more of the cost of the suffering they may cause.
-The revenue from the tax is often used to help ameliorate the external cost.
+The government imposes Pigouvian taxes on non-compliant vehicles to impose a higher cost on the drivers to compensate for the suffering they cause.
+The revenue from the tax is often used to ameliorate the external cost.

 Ideally, a Pigouvian tax will cost the producer the amount equivalent to the harm it causes others.